 - In most cases, we’ll be staying longer than most guests

 - We have acquired a five-star rating as renters from past property owners and property managers

 |Another Colobus with the long swatches of hair.
 Not all of them had these particular markings.|

-As in the case of this above aforementioned short three-night stay, our special pricing included a discount of 30% off the regular room rates.
+As in the case of those mentioned above short three-night stay, our special pricing included a discount of 30% off the regular room rates.
 We were happy with that at the time.
-But, now after researching online, their prices have increased by 40%.
+But, now, after researching online, their prices have increased by 40%.
 Today, their room rates range from a low of US $329, INR 24551, to a high of US $418, INR 31192, per night.
 Such prices would be beyond our reach if we could return to Kenya anytime soon.

-We had such a good time during that three day period and during our three months in Kenya, other than the apprehension we felt for our safety while due to high crime risks, Our favorite restaurant, Sails, which we visited many Saturday nights, was bombed by terrorists a month after we’d left.
+We had such a good time during those three days.
+During our three months in Kenya, other than the apprehension we felt for our safety due to high crime risks, Our favorite restaurant, Sails, which we visited many Saturday nights, was bombed by terrorists a month after leaving.

 |After returning from the pool where the umbrellas provided too much shade, Tom did a quick 20 minutes in the sun on one of the chaise lounges in our front yard.|

+It was while we were in Kenya that the horrific attack transpired at a shopping mall in Nairobi.
 Even at the grocery store, the taxi was searched by military staff carrying rifles, and we were searched upon entering the market or the phone store where we purchased data.
-Military personnel were stationed at every ATM.
-It was while we were in Kenya that the horrific attack transpired at a shopping mall in Nairobi.
+Military personnel was stationed at every ATM.

 Our family members and many friends/readers contacted us to ensure we were ok.
 But, Diani Beach is an almost 10-hour drive from Nairobi.
 The fact our house and the owner’s house next door were guarded by two guards in two 12-hour shifts seven days a week provided us with a modicum of peace of mind, especially at night.